coopnorge/go-redis-facade/README.md

 race conditions between multiple client instances against singular instances of Redis.

-If you are interested how Sync between clients works, take a look at
+If you are interested in how Sync between clients works, take a look at
 [this post.](https://redis.io/docs/manual/patterns/distributed-locks/)